simonjwright/analytical-engine/README.md

-The Ada emulator is written using [Ada2012][], and uses the [GNU Multiple Precision Arithmetic library][], via the [GMP binding in GNATCOLL][] (note, the actual binding used was that in AdaCore's GPL 2015 version, for reasons).
+The Ada emulator is written using [Ada2012][], and uses the [GNU Multiple Precision Arithmetic library][], via the [GMP binding in GNATCOLL][].

 If you have the [FSF GCC 6.1.0 binary for OS X][] a suitable library is provided.
-GMP and GNATCOLL (at least the 2015 version) are reasonably straightforward to build.
+GMP and GNATCOLL are reasonably straightforward to build.

 [Ada2012]: http://www.ada-auth.org/standards/rm12_w_tc1/html/RM-TOC.html